Xu-Vision-Group/Xu-Vision-Group/README.md

-## Highlighted Research Projects from our research group:
+## Highlighted research projects from our research group:

 <table>
 <tr>